 The eventlog service events are logged with two event codes.
 The event ID 6005 indicates that the eventlog service was started, and the event ID 6009 indicates that the eventlog services were stopped.
 Let’s go through the complete process of extracting this information from the event viewer.

-2. In the left pane, open Windows Logs -> System.
+2. In the left pane, open “Windows Logs -> System.”

-If you want to investigate the Event log further, you can go through the Event ID 6013 which will display the uptime of the computer, and Event ID 6009 indicates the processor information detected during boot time.
+If you want to investigate the Event log further, you can go through the Event ID 6013, which will display the uptime of the computer, and Event ID 6009 indicates the processor information detected during boot time.
 Event ID 6008 will let you know that the system started after it was not shut down properly.

-TurnedOnTimesView is a simple, portable tool for analyzing the event log for startup and shutdown times.
+TurnedOnTimesView is a simple, portable tool for analyzing the event log for startup and shutdown history.
 The utility can be used to view the list of shutdown and startup times of local computers or any remote computer connected to the network.
 Since it is a portable tool, you will only need to unzip and execute the TurnedOnTimesView.exe file.
-It will immediately list the startup time, shutdown time, duration of uptime between each startup and shutdown, shutdown reason and shutdown code.
+It will immediately list the startup time, shutdown time, duration of uptime between each startup and shutdown, shutdown reason, and shutdown code.

 Shutdown reason is usually associated with Windows Server machines where we have to give a reason if we are shutting down the server.

-To view the startup and shutdown times of a remote computer, go to “Options -> Advanced Options” and select “Data source as Remote Computer”.
+To view the startup and shutdown times of a remote computer, go to “Options -> Advanced Options” and select “Data source as Remote Computer.”
 Specify the IP address or name of the computer in the Computer Name field and Press the OK button.
 Now the list will show the details of the remote computer.

-While you can always use the event viewer for detailed analysis of startup and shutdown times, TurnedOnTimesView serves the purpose with a very simple interface and to the point data.
+While you can always use the event viewer for detailed analysis of startup and shutdown times, TurnedOnTimesView serves the purpose with a very simple interface and to-the-point data.
 For what purpose do you monitor the startup and shutdown times of your computer?
 Which method do you prefer for monitoring?